 The resume is essential in any job interview, and Contender Series is essentially a job interview for the UFC.

 With the COVID-19 pandemic not even at its peak in the U.S., it is unknown whether the new season of DWCS will be delayed.
 Because many regional promotions were forced to cancel or reschedule their cards, UFC will have less fighters to choose from.
+Regardless, there is still plenty of talent to choose from who were able to compete before stay-at-home orders were put in place.

 Here is a list of a few fighters that should earn an interview with the UFC this season on Dana White’s Contender Series after dominant performances in early 2020: